kenatiod/MUT/Understanding Machine Understanding.md

 ## Chapter G. -- Verifying and Validating MUTT Results

-The renowned physicist Richard Feynman once famously quipped, "The first principle is that you must not fool yourself – and you are the easiest person to fool."
-This astute observation encapsulates a fundamental challenge in the pursuit of scientific truth: the need to remain vigilant against our own biases, assumptions, and philosophical predilections.
+"The first principle is that you must not fool yourself – and you are the easiest person to fool."
+Richard Feynman

+As Feynman once famously quipped, this astute observation encapsulates a fundamental challenge in the pursuit of scientific truth: the need to remain vigilant against our own biases, assumptions, and philosophical predilections.

 Embarking on the crucial task of verifying and validating the results of the Multifaceted Understanding Test Tool (MUTT), Feynman's admonition takes on particular significance.
 It is all too easy to become enamored with a particular philosophical framework or set of assumptions about the nature of intelligence and understanding.
 But if not careful, these very philosophies can lead astray, causing visions of what is wanted in the MUTT results, rather than what is actually there.